karrrtik-2/pharma-chatbot-backend/README.md

 - Move from CSV to a transactional database
 - Add unit/integration tests and CI pipeline
 - Add structured observability and tracing

-## License

-Choose and add a license file before public release (for example: MIT).